kane-f/StrongDMI-Krita/readme.md

 * BYONDTools

-## Features coded:
+## Features:

-* Loading and saving .dmi files into and from Krita, as functions.
+* Loading and saving .dmi files into and from Krita from the actions menu, with file pickers.
 * Splitting .dmi into layers.
 * Naming of layers based on icon state, dirs and frame delays.

-## To be coded:

-* Plugin/extension integration.
-* Integration with file picker (opening as .dmi calls loading, can save as .dmi).